artsiom-tsaryonau/google-drive-wrapper-api/DRIVE_API.md

 - The API is a thin wrapper over the Google Drive API
 - Search operations use partial name matching
 - Navigation operations traverse the folder hierarchy step by step
-- Comments are unanchored (not tied to specific text or location in the file)
+- Comments can be unanchored (general file comments) or anchored (tied to specific content)
-- Not all file types support comments (Google Docs, Sheets, and Slides do)
+- Anchored comments are supported for Google Docs and Google Sheets
 - Comment replies are threaded under the parent comment
 - Resolved comments are marked as resolved but not deleted
 - The `path` field is constructed by the API and represents the full path from root
 - Parent ID is extracted from the first parent in the parents array (Google Drive supports multiple parents)
+- Anchor parameters must match the file type (Docs vs Sheets have different anchor formats)